 As you will see, the message follows our strategy that calls for (1) avoiding rhetoric and sticking to non-hyperbolic, straight talk and (2) focusing on long-term solutions.
 It also reflects what we learned from our research.
 Namely, that rather than downplaying California, we can use it to our advantage.
 The key is to explain that New York has an opportunity to avoid a California-like situation if it makes the right choices.
 We believe we can most effectively do this by pointing to states where deregulation has worked.

-Our message does not go into extensive regulatory detail or a tutorial on the characteristics of a competitive marketplace.
+You’ll also notice that our message does not focus on regulation or deregulation, nor does it offer a tutorial on the characteristics of a competitive marketplace.
 Based on the research and our experience working with other industries on similar issues, ESES should build its argument in plain language based on the interests of the audience to which it is speaking.
-In this case, ESES is seeking to communicate to opinion elites (the "grasstops") who are interested in understanding the energy issue from the standpoint of the general public -- people not steeped in knowledge about the energy industry, economic theory or regulatory policy.
+In this case, ESES is seeking to communicate to opinion elites (the "grasstops") who are interested in understanding the energy issue from the standpoint of the general public —people not steeped in knowledge about the energy industry, economic theory or regulatory policy.
 The question we should seek to answer is a practical one: how can New York ensure an ample supply of energy at stable prices.
 We should avoid the temptation to stray into the more theoretical defense of deregulated, competitive markets.

 The detailed case against regulation and for a fully competitive market should be, and is presumably being, made by lobbyists and lawyers in Albany and in New York City.
 Our message should support these lobbying activities, but not try to duplicate them in the broader public arena.